-Avshalom Beni runs an organization called H.A.M.A. - Humans and Animals in Mutual Assistance.
+Avshalom Beni runs an organization called H.A.M.A. - Humans and Animals in

+Mutual Assistance.
 Avshalom is a graduate of Reed College of Oregon and was awarded a Fulbright Scholarship which he turned down because he could not afford for his wife to go with him to Europe for the year.
 He then began studying law at Harvard University, but it did not take him long to determine that this was not his calling.
-Instead he made Aliyah in 1969 and came to live on a Kibbutz, where his love of animals and his knowledge of psychology came together.
+Instead he made Aliyah in 1969 and came to live on a Kibbutz , where his love of animals and his knowledge of psychology came together.
 Avshalom spends his life working with the abused and often neglected elements of Israeli society, doing therapy with the help of cats and dogs.
 He works with Holocaust Survivors, physically assaulted and sexually abused children, as well as victims of terror.
-He saves animals that have been abused and uses them in the therapy - a three legged Canaan Dog that was abused by a cult, a small sweet dog that was physically abused beyond recognition, but who lived to be an inspiration to people who now have to live with scars from the random acts of terror that has been a part of Israeli life for such a long time, as well as cats and an entire flock of These animals are able to help those that have suffered so much by allowing Pekinese dogs. them to care for the animals and to love them.
+He saves animals that have been abused and uses them in the therapy - a three legged Canaan Dog that was abused by a cult, a small sweet dog that was physically abused beyond recognition, but who lived to be an inspiration to people who now have to live with scars from the random acts of Pekinese dogs.
+These animals are able to help those that have suffered so much by allowing them to care for the animals and to love them.
 It is through these interactions that the patients will invariably open up and share their innermost feelings.